 1. Wash Your Hands Properly

 Hand hygiene is one of your best defenses against getting sick.
-But proper handwashing may not be as straightforward as you think.
+That’s why it’s important to follow proper handwashing techniques.
 The Centers for Disease Control and Prevention (CDC) offer five foolproof steps to make sure you’re washing away germs and bacteria that can make you sick:

 - Wet hands with clean, running water.